Content from Introduction

 Preprocessing approaches affect significantly the quality of the training when working with word embeddings.
 For example, [Rahimi & Homayounpour (2022)] (https://link.springer.com/article/10.1007/s10579-022-09620-5) demonstrated that for text classification and sentiment analysis, the removal of punctuation and stopwords leads to higher performance.

 You do not always need to do all the preprocessing steps, and which ones you should do depends on what you want to do.
-For example, if you want to extract entities from the text using named entity recognition, you explicitly do not want to lowercase the text, as capitals are a component in the identification process.
+For example, if you want to segment text into sentences then characters such as ‘.’, ‘,’ or ‘?’ are the most important; if you want to extract Named Entities from text, you explicitly do not want to lowercase the text, as capitals are a component in the identification process, and if you are interested in gender bias you definitely want to keep the pronouns, etc…

 Preprocessing can be very diffent for different languages.
 This is both in terms of which steps to apply, but also which methods to use for a specific step.